 The Cognitive Studies MA has established itself as a successful and popular postgraduate programme, attracting a diverse group of accomplished students from the UK and abroad, many of whom go on to study for a PhD either at Sheffield or at other top-ranked institutions.

-The MA in Cognitive Studies consists of 180 credits, and can be undertaken full-time (1 year) or part-time (2 years).
+The Cognitive Studies MA consists of 180 credits, and can be undertaken full-time (1 year) or part-time (2 years).
 Part-Time MA students are fully integrated into the programme and the flexibility of this option allows students to fit study around their other activities and responsibilities.

-The list of MA modules varies slightly from year to year due to staff changes and so on.
-Here is a sample of some representative modules for the year 2015-16.
+The list of MA modules available varies slightly from year to year.
+Below is a sample of some representative modules for the year 2019-20.

 Linguistics and Communication